-Flamenco dancer, choreographer, master teacher and artistic director Briseyda Zárate Fernández, is a Chicana from California who grew up in a Mexican campesino household surrounded by music and art – her father and uncles guitarists, her mother and grandmother singers and her aunts dancers.
-She began training in the disciplines of ballet, jazz and tap dance at the age of 5 and performed professionally in these until the age of 18.
-It was then that her Flamenco journey began while accidentaly stumbling upon a flamenco performance while an undergrad at UCLA.
-She has dedicated the last 25 years of her life to the art of Flamenco.
-She has lived and performed extensively in Spain and the US and is among the few in the top-most level of those practicing this art form in the United States.
+Briseyda Zárate is an inspired and skilled Flamenco Dancer, Choreographer & Teacher based in Los Angeles, CA. She grew up in a Mexican campesino household in Delano, CA. She began dancing at the age of 5 and has dedicated the last 25 years of her life to Flamenco.
+Briseyda has lived and performed at length in Spain and is among the few in the top-most level of those practicing this art form in the United States.

 Flamenco for Briseyda is powerful medicine and is a very personal and spiritual experience where she communes with the ancestors.
 It’s also a way for her to show her power and take up space as a Brown woman.
 It is journey that she’s been called to, to heal the 500 plus years of generational trauma and genocide that she carries in her dna from both her Mexican Indigenous and Gypsy/Moorish ancestry.